torbenconto/torbenconto/README.md

 ## Projects
 Here are some of my notable projects:
 - [plutus](https://github.com/torbenconto/plutus): A stock data library written in golang.
-- [bible-cli](https://github.com/torbenconto/bible-cli): An AI-powered bible study tool for the terminal, written in go.
-Pairs with a collection of scraped bibles and an in-progress webapp.

 ## Connect with Me
 - [Twitter](https://twitter.com/tconto_tech)